mark-hahn/vue-keep-scroll/README.md

 # vue-keep-scroll

+###A  Vue.JS plugin directive to remember element scroll-position when detached

+## Problem

-If a DOM fragment is removed from the DOM and then re-attached any scoll positions are lost.
+If a DOM fragment is removed from the DOM and then re-attached any scroll positions are lost.
 This is typically the situation when dynamic Vue components are used to switch pages.

  This is true in the Chrome Browser.
 It may or may not happen in other browsers but for the application to work in all browsers this is needed.

+## Solution

+vue-keep-scroll is a directive that continually stores the scroll position of the element to which it is applied.
+On every scroll event it stores the left/top scroll position in a `data-vuescrlpos` attribute.
+Then whenever the element is attached to the DOM the scroll position is set based on that data attribute.

 ## Usage